Rosalita/k8s-service/README.md

 Use `make all`

-# Running the cluster
+# Running the service in the cluster
-Use `make dev-up-local` to start the cluster
+`make dev-up-local` to start the cluster
-Use `make dev-down-local` to stop the local cluster
+`make dev-load` to load the service image into KIND `make dev-apply` to build kustomize and apply changes to the cluster `make dev-logs` to see the logs of the service running in the cluster `make dev-down-local` to stop the local cluster

 # Interacting with the cluster
 To see a list of clusters names in kind `kind get clusters`